 The Tab option is where information about the current web page or mobile app will appear.
 If no information appears, Bitwarden will give you the options to create and populate a relevant item.

-Bitwarden’s password generator
+Bitwarden’s secure password generator

-Bitwarden includes a powerful and flexible password generator.
+Bitwarden provides a powerful and flexible password generator.
 It can create both passwords and passphrases of various lengths.
 As you can see in the image below, you can control the types of characters that appear in these, as well as the number of numerals and special characters they will include.

 Selecting Settings gives you a ton of controls and options you can adjust.
 I won’t go into all of them here, but this is where to go if you want to do things like: